 I use an extremely high-quality meal replacement shake that I repack into long plastic bags like we used to get in our Police ration pack.
 All I then need to do is add 250mls water, shake and drink.
 People have lived on this particular shake for 6 weeks during medical treatments and have survived.

-If you use 1 shake a day (two is better) and then eat a meal bar, biscuits or my favorite, pemmican, you will have sufficient lightweight, quality food to last from 48 hours to months.
+If you use 1 shake a day (two is better) and then eat a meal bar, biscuits or my favourite, pemmican, you will have sufficient lightweight, quality food to last from 48 hours to months.

 Decide on your rations

 Note, I did not say first aid kit!
 Here I am dealing with medication for stomach issues, Eye drops, chronic meds etc. Be sure that you have taken careful consideration of all your and your family’s medical needs.
 Remember, some medication needs refrigeration.
 These are a problem for insulin-dependent diabetics.

 List and plan for Chronic and other medicines (antibiotics)

 The cold could be a problem in some areas, especially at night.
 Here in South Africa, it is not such a critical issue but you need fire for boiling water and cooking.
 The smoke also helps with the mosquitoes.
 Make sure that you carry at least 3 ways to light a fire like 4 boxes of matches, 2 lighters, and 2 magnesium stick rods.
 Remember you can light a fire with steel wool and a 9volt battery.

 You don’t want to carry all your firelighters in one place.
 Spread them throughout your bag, in the first aid kit, fishing kit, in your trouser pocket etc.